 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

-- Brazil also remains the largest Latin American source of Foreign Direct Investment (FDI) in the United States according to SelectUSA, the USG’s investment promotion program.
-In 2019, the United States received $45.7 billion in job creating FDI from Brazil, according to the Bureau of Economic Analysis.
+In addition to being an attractive destination for U.S. exports, Brazil is also the largest Latin American source of Foreign Direct Investment (FDI) into the United States, according to SelectUSA, the U.S. Government’s investment promotion program.
+As of 2020, the United States has received $6.86 billion in job-creating FDI from Brazil, according to the U.S. Bureau of Economic Analysis.

 While Brazil may be a challenging market for many U.S. exporters at the outset, there is undoubtedly potential for success for those willing to invest the time and resources necessary to understand and overcome the challenges of doing business within this geographically diverse, resource-rich, and economically dynamic country.